vlaaad/plusinia/README.md

                      :children []
                      :parents [{:name "Alice"} {:name "Adam"}]}]}}
 ```
-Fetchers for this query will be executed (sequentially) exactly 5 times:
+Fetchers for this query will be executed (sequentially by default) exactly 5 times:
 ```graphql
 {
   people {         # batch 1: load a list of people